bridgesense/lampready/README.md

 This script is based off
 [Scott McCarty's](https://crunchtools.com/moving-linux-services-to-containers)
-thoughts on using a single podman container to build a LAMP stack.
+conversation on using a single podman container to build a LAMP stack.
 If you use [podman](https://podman.io/), you might want to test this out.
 If you aren't familiar with podman, hopefully a quick scan through this script will demystify the process.